-Thursday 23 June 2005 — This is more than 19 years old.
+Thursday 23 June 2005 — This is over 19 years old.
 Be careful.

 I write a lot of XSLT for a variety of reasons, but somehow the “key” function has always baffled me.
 Every time I need to use it, I scour Google, and re-read my own XSLT code, trying to find examples that will help me, once again, understand how it works.